 MYTH – The third party is very rarely named in divorce proceedings.

-MYTH – Divorce Friend, family mediators, solicitors and the courts are all set up to ensure someone is not being bullied into agreeing something they don’t want to.
+MYTH – Family mediators, solicitors and the courts are all set up to ensure someone is not being bullied into agreeing something they don’t want to.
 There is usually negotiation and a movement on positions required to reach agreement, but the judge will not seal a consent order if they feel any manipulation or unfairness has taken place.

 MYTH – You can pay a company to send you the divorce forms (that you can get for free from the court) but court fees for a full divorce and consent order are £600.
 Some people on low income may be exempt from court fees and we can talk you through this.
 Most divorce take between 8 and 12 months to complete.